Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we show the numerical efficiency of QRAF and its improvements by comparing their the performance with other competitive methods.
-Specifically, Section \ref{sd1} is for synthetic data, while Section \ref{cip2} focuses on color image processing.
-Additionally, Section \ref{crq1} provides a comparative analysis of conventional and quaternion-based algorithms.

 Throughout our work, the parameters of the tested algorithms are listed in Table \ref{Table_parameters}.
 For the existing quaternionic algorithm QWF, we use the given parameters there.
 For the algorithms that transferred from the real or complex space, we compare the original parameters with a huge a mount of tested parameters to obtain a suitable set of parameters.